tmkn/cookiecarnage/README.md

 ### Test Server

 - Run `npm run dev` to start watch mode for the source files (scraper, server, etc)
-- Run `npm run server:dev` to start the server with nodemon, any changes to the source files will restart the server.

 ### Test Scraper